-For a mainframe port (ESCON, FICON), "-" is displayed for the values from SPD to SSW.
+For a mainframe port (ESCON, FICON®), "-" is displayed for the values from SPD to SSW.
+If the DKCMAIN microcode supports display of transfer speed, SPD displays the setting value of the transfer speed for the FICON® port.

 For a port used for Hitachi NAS (HNASS or HNASU), "-" is displayed for the values from ATTR to SSW and for WWN.